-Divisions are not only having difficulty hiring and retaining enough teachers, but are also having difficulty finding and keeping enough qualified teachers.
+Divisions are having difficulty not only hiring and retaining enough teachers, but are also having difficulty finding and keeping enough qualified teachers.
 Recently, divisions have relied more on provisionally licensed teachers and teachers working outside their "endorsed" direct field of expertise or training (sidebars).